Fully managed cloud engineering platform

-The Pulumi Service helps teams adopt the Open Source SDK, with easy, robust, and secure state management and workflows.
+The Pulumi Cloud Engineering Platform helps teams adopt Pulumi’s Open Source Infrastructure as Code SDK, and provides easy, robust, and secure state management and workflows.

 - CI/CD Assistant